wandb/docs/docs/guides/sweeps/define-sweep-configuration.md

   ]}>
   <TabItem value="script">

-Define a sweep in a Python dictionary data structure if your training algorithm is defined in a Python script or Jupyter notebook.
+Define a sweep in a Python dictionary data structure if you define training algorithm in a Python script or Jupyter notebook.

 The proceeding code snippet stores a sweep configuration in a variable named `sweep_configuration`: